 const links = document.querySelectorAll('[data-toggle="tab"]');

 But even in this case, the code doesn't work properly.
-Now it assumes that each page has only one page.
-But the nav component can be added to a page any number of times.
-For example, there are places on Hexlet with three menus on one page.
+It assumes that each page has only one page.
+But we can add the nav component to a page any number of times.
+For example, somewhere on Hexlet, we have three menus on one page.

-// links refers to all links in all menus on the page
+// The links refer to all links in all menus on the page

 links.forEach((link) => link.classList.remove('active'));